-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.

-3. Compliance Requirement - The number of meals served to adults at no charge should be limited to School Nutrition employees only.
+3. Compliance Requirement - The number of meals served to adults at no charge should be limited to School Nutrition personnel only.
 Any other school personnel must pay for the meals they consume on a daily basis.
 This requirement includes teachers, teacher assistants, principals, custodians, and other employees or the sub-recipient agency.
 This requirement also helps to ensure that Federal funds are not being used to supplement adult meals.